eknutov/SemanticTeamIMRO/DoR-DoD.md

 This section describes all resources required in order to start working on a model.

 - a set of examples documents, that cover all aspects of the model as a set.
+- TODO: a test examples have to be manufactured in order to test/validate the model readiness
+- See [examples](examples) for more information)

 ## DoD

 This section describes when a model is defined as done.
 For this we distinguish between the model in its entirety (such as the entire IMRO2012 standard) and parts of the model which are independently modelled and stored.